hashicorp-services/consul-in-prod/Bootstrapping.md

 ## Manual Bootstrapping

 In versions of Consul prior to 0.4, bootstrapping was a manual process.
-For details on using the -bootstrap flag directly, see the manual bootstrapping guide.
+For details on using the <tt>-bootstrap</tt> flag directly, see the manual bootstrapping guide.
 Manual bootstrapping is not recommended as it is more error-prone than automatic bootstrapping with -bootstrap-expect.
 It is recommended to use -bootstrap-expect but we mention this for completeness.